electrode-io/electrode-native/docs/cli/cauldron/update/miniapps.md

 * If one MiniApp does not pass compatibility checks, the MiniApp is not updated.

 #### Related commands
- `ern cauldron add miniapps` | Add one or more new MiniApps to a native application version
+ [ern cauldron add miniapps] | Add one or more new MiniApps to a native application version

+[ern cauldron add miniapps]: ../add/miniapps.md